bramsmulders/bramsmulders.com/_source/_posts/2013-02-17-how-i-improved-my-workflow-with-smacss-sass.markdown

 date:   2013-02-17 21:07:57 +0100
 categories: workflow css sass scss smacss bem
 ---
-A couple of months ago I passed by Jonathan Snook's (link: http://smacss.com text: SMACSS) website while browsing the web.
+A couple of months ago I passed by Jonathan Snook's [SMACSS](http://smacss.com) website while browsing the web.
 After reading the SMACSS core articles I felt a bit awkward about how I organised and crafted my CSS.
 My CSS was quite unorganised and the only pattern used was the waterfall pattern; Work your way from the header all the way to the footer.
 The CSS also contained fixed withs, overuse of ID selectors & many specificity workarounds.
 It was not organised, not modular & most of all: Not reusable.

 ## Meet SMACSS
 SMACSS stands for Scalable and Modular Architecture for CSS, and is more a style guide than a CSS framework.
 On a high level SMACSS aims at changing the way we are turning designs into code.
 Instead of working in a page mentality where you try to turn a single page design into code, SMACSS aims to identify repeating visual patterns.
 Those patterns are then supposed to be coded into flexible/re-usable modules, wich should be independent as possible from the individual page context.
 This is not a revolutionary point-of-view for a programmer, but in the web design world this is indeed a newer way of thinking.